Chana Masala Recipe

 chana masala garnished with cilantro

-One of the first Indian dishes I learned how to make was chana masala, also known as chole.
+One of the first Indian dishes I learned how to make was this easy chana masala, also known as chole.
 I learned how to make it because my sister knew how to make it, and I copied everything she did (except that she became a doctor and I did not!).

 chana masala with cilantro in a bowl and a side of onions and naan dippers